Contactless travel isn’t anything new.

 Digital Waivers follow a similar process to the Guest Form.
 Every booking invoice has a button that the primary booker can click to fill out required documents, whether that’s a liability waiver or rental agreement.
 And after every guest completes their details, they’ll be prompted to do the same.

 Many booking systems integrate with third-party online waiver services, but Checkfront comes with them built-in for Plus and Enterprise plans so that you don’t have to pay an extra fee.
-Using the Document Editor, you can create waivers from scratch and customize them by adding editable fields, like date of birth, signature, and a minor’s section.
+Using the Document Editor, you can create an online waiver form and customize it by adding editable fields, like date of birth, signature, and a minor’s section.

 When guests sign these documents ahead of time, you will, of course, speed up check-in by eliminating the need to pass around clipboards and chase guests down before the tour or activity starts.
 But since these documents are safely stored in cloud booking software, you also won’t need your front desk staff to file them as a task going forward.